danilocurvelo/imd0030-20242/lessons/sorting-algorithms.md

 ### Selection sort

-In each iteration, **selection sort** selects the _smallest unsorted item_ and swaps it into its sorted place.
+In each iteration, **selection sort** selects the _smallest unsorted element and swaps it into its sorted place.

 Selection sort has an important invariant that was introduced called **iterative improvement**.
-We keep track of a _sorted items_ portion at the front of the array and gradually grow the number of _sorted items_.
-Once the _sorted items_ portion reaches the full length of the array, we're done sorting the array!
+We keep track of a _sorted elements_ portion at the front of the array and gradually grow the number of _sorted elements_.
+Once the _sorted elements_ portion reaches the full length of the array, we're done sorting the array!

 {% include slides.html src="https://www.cs.princeton.edu/courses/archive/spring22/cos226/demos/21DemoSelectionSort/index.html" aspect_ratio="16/9" %}

 <details markdown="block">
-<summary>Give an asymptotic runtime analysis of selection sort with respect to the number of items.</summary>
+<summary>Give an asymptotic runtime analysis of selection sort with respect to the number of elements.</summary>

-First, consider if there are any other factors besides number of items (the asymptotic variable) that could require further case analysis.
-In selection sort, there are no other factors that affect the runtime because we always need to scan across the entire _unsorted items_ portion of the array to find the _smallest unsorted item_.
+First, consider if there are any other factors besides number of elements (the asymptotic variable) that could require further case analysis.
+In selection sort, there are no other factors that affect the runtime because we always need to scan across the entire _unsorted elements_ portion of the array to find the _smallest unsorted element_.

 The runtime for selection sort is similar to the runtime for `dup1`, which we described using the summation (_N_ - 1) + (_N_ - 2) + ... + 3 + 2 + 1, which we determined to have a quadratic order of growth.
 In other words, we can say that selection sort is in Θ(_N_<sup>2</sup>).
 </details>

 ### Insertion sort

-In each iteration, **insertion sort** inserts the _next unsorted item_ into the _sorted items_ portion at the front of the array by swapping it left one index at a time until it is in its correct position.
+In each iteration, **insertion sort** inserts the _next unsorted element_ into the _sorted elements_ portion at the front of the array by swapping it left one index at a time until it is in its correct position.
 Like selection sort, insertion sort is also an iterative improvement sorting algorithm.

 {% include slides.html src="https://www.cs.princeton.edu/courses/archive/spring22/cos226/demos/21DemoInsertionSort/index.html" aspect_ratio="16/9" %}

 <details markdown="block">
-<summary>Give an asymptotic runtime analysis of insertion sort with respect to the number of items.</summary>
+<summary>Give an asymptotic runtime analysis of insertion sort with respect to the number of elements.</summary>

-Unlike selection sort, insertion sort is affected by the order of items.
-When the input is _already sorted_, insertion sort has a linear order of growth because there are no items that need to be swapped to the left.
-On the other hand, given a reverse-sorted input, insertion sort needs to perform a very large number of swaps to move each _next unsorted item_ into its correct position.
+Unlike selection sort, insertion sort is affected by the order of elements.
+When the input is _already sorted_, insertion sort has a linear order of growth because there are no elements that need to be swapped to the left.
+On the other hand, given a reverse-sorted input, insertion sort needs to perform a very large number of swaps to move each _next unsorted element_ into its correct position.
 The summation is exactly the same as `dup1` and selection sort, which we determined to have a quadratic order of growth.
 </details>

 {: .hint }